 Stock-based Compensation Expenses.
-Stock-based compensation expenses include the amortization of stock compensation charges resulting from the granting of stock options, including those telecom technologies, inc. (TTI) stock options assumed by us, stock awards to TTI employees under the 2000 Retention Plan and the sales of restricted common stock.
-Stock-based compensation expenses were \$379,000 for the three months ended March 31, 2004, a decrease of \$545,000, or 59%, from \$924,000 for the same period in fiscal 2003.
-The decrease is primarily due to lowered deferred compensation balances resulting from write-offs made in connection with employee terminations and our offer to exchange certain employee stock options and as a result of our policy of accelerating amortization of deferred compensation under FIN 28.
-As of March 31, 2004, we expect to record approximately \$275,000 in employee stock-based compensation expense for the remainder of fiscal 2004.
+Stock-based compensation expenses include the amortization of stock compensation charges resulting from the granting of stock options, including those TTI stock options assumed by us, stock awards to TTI employees under the 2000 Retention Plan and the sales of restricted common stock.
+Stock-based compensation expenses were \$136,000 for the three months ended June 30, 2004, a decrease of \$509,000, or 79%, from \$645,000 for the same period in fiscal 2003.
+Stock-based compensation expenses were \$515,000 for the six months ended June 30, 2004, a decrease of \$1.1 million, or 67%, from \$1.6 million for the same period in fiscal 2003.
+The decreases are primarily due to lowered deferred compensation balances resulting from our policy of accelerating amortization of deferred compensation under FIN 28.
+As of June 30, 2004, we expect to record approximately \$139,000 in employee stock-based compensation expense for the remainder of fiscal 2004.

-On October 16, 2002, we commenced an offer to exchange outstanding employee stock options for new stock options to be granted on a date that is at least six months and one day from the expiration date of the exchange offer.
+On October 16, 2002, we commenced an offer to exchange outstanding employee stock options for new stock options to be granted on a date that was at least six months and one day from the expiration date of the exchange offer.
 The exchange offer expired on November 22, 2002, and outstanding options to purchase approximately 8,973,000 shares of common stock were accepted for exchange and cancelled.
 On May 27, 2003, employees received an option to purchase one share of common stock for each share of common stock under the exchanged options at an exercise price of \$4.08 per share, representing the fair market value of our common stock on the date of grant.

 Amortization of Purchased Intangible Assets.
 In fiscal 2001, we acquired certain intellectual property and other intangible assets, as well as in-process research and development in connection with our acquisitions of TTI and Linguateq.
-Amortization of purchased intangible assets was \$600,000 for the three months ended March 31, 2004 as compared to \$602,000 for the same period in fiscal 2003.
+Amortization of purchased intangible assets was \$600,000 for the three months ended June 30, 2004 as compared to \$602,000 for the same period in fiscal 2003.
+Amortization of purchased intangible assets was approximately \$1.2 million for both the six months ended June 30, 2004 and 2003.

 Interest Income, net.
-Interest income consists of interest earned on our cash balances and marketable securities.
-Interest expense consists of interest incurred on convertible subordinated notes, equipment bank debt and capital lease arrangements.
-Interest income, net of interest expense, was \$643,000 for the three months ended March 31, 2004, as compared to \$251,000 for the same period in fiscal 2003.
-The increase primarily reflects an increase in our cash and investment balances resulting from the proceeds from our public offerings of common stock in April and September of 2003.
+Interest income consists of interest earned on our cash balances, marketable securities and long-term investments.
+Interest expense consists of interest incurred on a convertible subordinated note, equipment bank debt and capital lease arrangements.
+Interest income, net of interest expense, was \$770,000 for the three months ended June 30, 2004, as compared to \$313,000 for the same period in fiscal 2003.
+Interest income, net of interest expense, was \$1.4 million for the six months ended June 30, 2004, as compared to \$564,000 for the same period in fiscal 2003.
+These increases primarily reflect an increase in our cash and investment balances resulting from the proceeds from our public offerings of common stock in April and September of 2003.

 Income Taxes.
-A provision for income taxes in the amount of \$167,000 has been recorded for the three months ended March 31, 2004, which is primarily attributable to foreign income taxes and to state minimum income taxes in the U.S.
+Provisions for income taxes in the amounts of \$217,000 and \$384,000 have been recorded for the three and six months ended June 30, 2004, which are primarily attributable to foreign income taxes and state minimum income taxes in the U.S.

-Off-Balance Sheet Arrangements
+Off-balance Sheet Arrangements